hackerstolz/hackathon-orga-kit/README.md

-# The Hackathon Organzier Help Guide you were looking for
+# The Hackathon Organizer Help Guide you were looking for

 We are continuously expanding this documentation with the documents we use to organize hackathons with [Hackerstolz](http://hackerstolz.de).
 This guide focuses on some parts of organizing a hackathon in Germany, but except the legal part, everything should apply to other countries as well.